 “May you have a world of wishes at your command.
 God and his angels close at hand.
 Friends and family their love impart.
 And Irish blessings in you heart.”

-Ted Hughes, Owner and Executive Chef
+Ted Hughes, Owner, GM and Executive Chef

 Ted’s passion for quality, farm-fresh ingredients began early in his life as he grew up living on a small farm in Upstate New York.
 After landing a job in a French restaurant in college, Ted switched his major from Chemistry to Food and Hotel Management.
 Paris, France was not far behind where he worked and educated himself in Classical French Cuisine.
 From there, he traveled many places including Napa Valley, California, Amman, Jordan and Puerto Rico, finally settling in Northern Virginia.
 Ted’s experiences working under many world-class chefs gave him a well-rounded education in the amazing diversity and history of what is now considered to be “Modern Cuisine.”

 A long-time resident of the DC area since arriving in this country years ago, Frank, Christy’s brother, has had a long history in the operation or ownership of several local, well-known Irish establishments.
 His latest venture was the ownership of Ireland’s Four Fields, a neighborhood favorite in Cleveland Park, DC.
 His many years of restaurant ownership and his management expertise are the perfect ingredients for the operation of a successful restaurant.

 Christy and Libby Hughes, Owners